 Most groups are held at Counseling and Psychological Services (CAPS) in Brotman Hall, Room 226 (BH-226).

-Listed below is a selection of groups that have been offered at CAPS in the past.
+Listed below is a selection of groups that are currently being offered at CAPS (Spring, 2017).
 Not all groups are offered every semester.
-Please call CAPS at 562-985-4001 if you would like more information about group therapy at CAPS
+Please call CAPS at 562-985-4001 if you would like more information about group therapy at CAPS.

 This group provides participants with a safe and confidential place to receive help with interpersonal concerns, experience personal growth, share common struggles, improve self-understanding and receive support and feedback from others.

 - Wednesdays 3:30-5:00pm OR Fridays 1:30-3:00pm

 This group is designed for women who are interested in sharing and exploring issues related to their personal growth and empowerment in a supportive environment.Topics may include: self-esteem, identity, interpersonal relationships, communication, body image, and sexuality.

 - Abby Bradecich & Alexandra Scott

 This group is designed for women who are interested in exploring cultural expectations on their identities, value conflicts, roles within the family, and dating, career & personal choices.